vespa/react-comic-slider/README.md

 # react-comic-slider
-just a slide to see comic strips
+just a slider to see comic strips